Neonopolis

-The exterior of Neonopolis next to Fremont Street.

 Neonopolis is a shopping center in Downtown Las Vegas, Nevada.
 Located on Fremont Street at the corner of Las Vegas Boulevard, the 250000 sqft complex features a mix of restaurants, entertainment venues, and shops.
 In keeping with the complex's name, it contains three miles of neon lights.

 History

 Plans for Neonopolis were announced in December 1997.
 It opened on May 3, 2002.

 In 2006, Prudential Real Estate sold Neonopolis to a development group led by Rohit Joshi for $25 million.
 Joshi undertook an abortive rebranding of the center as Fremont Square, but ultimately the Neonopolis name was retained.
 After temporarily closing in 2010 for redevelopment, Neonopolis underwent renovations in 2011 and reopened with new tenants.

 Current tenants

 The interior courtyard of the shopping center.